 These places that the Ottoman Turks could not reach remained intact and one can adore many examples of the Hungarian Renaissance.
 However, they are mostly located in Slovakia, Ukraine, and Romania.
 Unfortunately, during the last 100 years, the usage of the adjective “Hungarian Renaissance” has not been warmly welcomed in these countries.
 Other labels or no labels at all were being used.
 However, the 21st century might bring along positive changes when ethnic diversity could be more tolerated.

 The Principality of Transylvania was a quite independent Christian state where the Renaissance found its way.
 For example, take a look at these Renaissance tiles from Transylvania:

 You can see more of them here:

 Additionally, we have to note how many aspects of the Hungarian Renaissance had been preserved by the Transylvanians until the very day: clothes, attires, dances, music, and architecture, just to mention a few.

 You can find many Renaissance palaces and small fortified places of Transylvania on my page, for example here is Bonchida:

 4. Plenty of Renaissance forts were built along the Borderland

 It is not commonly known that many Renaissance forts were built by Italian engineers in the 16th century, all along the 1,000-mile-long Borderland.
 The old castles had to be modernized so as to answer the artillery challenges of the century.
-This structure of Renaissance forts are unique in themselves, many of them are described on my page here:
+The structure of Renaissance forts is unique in itself, many of them are described on my page here: